 - a.
-No change in KYC information: In case of no change in the KYC information of the Legal Entity (LE) customer, a self-declaration in this regard shall be obtained from the LE customer through its email id registered with the bank, ATMs, digital channels (such as online banking / internet banking, mobile application of the bank), letter from an official authorized by the LE in this regard, board resolution etc. Further, bank shall ensure during this process that Beneficial Ownership (BO) information available with them is accurate and shall update the same, if required, to keep it as upto-date as possible. - b.
+No change in KYC information: In case of no change in the KYC information of the Legal Entity (LE) customer, a self-declaration in this regard shall be obtained from the LE customer through its email id registered with the bank, ATMs, digital channels (such as online banking / internet banking, mobile application of the bank), letter from an official authorized by the LE in this regard, board resolution etc. Further, bank shall ensure during this process that Beneficial Ownership (BO) information available with them is accurate and shall update the same, if required, to keep it as up-to-date as possible. - b.
 Change in KYC information: In case of change in KYC information, bank shall undertake the KYC process equivalent to that applicable for on-boarding a new LE customer. - 3.
 Additional measures: In addition to the above, bank shall ensure that - - a.
 The KYC documents of the customer as per the current CDD standards are available with them.
 This is applicable even if there is no change in customer information but the documents available with the bank are not as per the current CDD standards.
-Further, in case the validity of the CDD documents available with the bank has expired at the time of periodic updation of KYC, bank shall undertake the KYC process equivalent to that applicable for on-boarding a new customer. - b.
+Further, in case the validity of the CDD documents available with the bank has expired at the time of Updation/ periodic updation of KYC, bank shall undertake the KYC process equivalent to that applicable for onboarding a new customer. - b.
 Customer's PAN details, if available with the bank, is verified from the database of the issuing authority (Wherever applicable). - c.
 An acknowledgment is provided to the customer mentioning the date of receipt of the relevant document(s), including self-declaration from the customer, for carrying out periodic updation.
-Further, it shall be ensured that the information / documents obtained from the customers at the time of periodic updation of KYC are promptly updated in the records / database of the bank and an intimation, mentioning the date of updation of KYC details, is provided to the customer. - d.
-Bank shall insist on new photograph of the customer once in 10 years or if there is a relative change in the facial appearance of the customer. - e.
-Bank shall advise the customers that in order to comply with the PML Rules, in case of any update in the documents submitted by the customer at the time of establishment of business relationship / account-based relationship and thereafter, as necessary; customers shall submit to the bank the update of such documents.
-This shall be done within 30 days of the update to the documents for the purpose of updating the records at REs' end.
+Further, it shall be ensured that the information / documents obtained from the customers at the time of Updation/ periodic updation of KYC are promptly updated in the records / database of the bank and an intimation, mentioning the date of updation of KYC details, is provided to the customer.

+d.
+Bank shall insist on new photograph of the customer once in 10 years or if there is a relative change in the facial appearance of the customer.